nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>
 <br>

-4. Press start to proceed to the main window as shown below.
+4. Press start to proceed to the main window as shown below.<br>
    ![UiMainWindow](images/UiMainWindow.png)
 <br>
 <br>

-5. Type the command in the command box and press enter on the keyboard to execute it. <br>
-   Example: typing `help` and press enter will open the help window.
+5. Type a command in the command box and press enter on the keyboard to execute it. <br> For example typing `help` and pressing enter will open the help window.
 <br>
 <br>

 6. Some example commands you can try:
    * **`add m/CS2103`**: Adds a module name CS2103.

-   * **`calendar`**: Displays the calendar with the tasks' deadlines and friends' birthdays.
+   * **`calendar`**: Displays the calendar with the assignments' deadlines, exams' date and friends' birthdays.

    * **`exit`**: Exits the app.
 <br>